LLnCSoftware/mserve/README.md

 **Step 5 - Await the response**

-If all goes well you will see something like:
+If all goes, Console Output should look like the below:

 ```
 q)send "proc1 `IBM"